ricjohn-acosta/empathix-aws-serverless-app/README.md

 ![image](https://github.com/user-attachments/assets/4a81e3eb-2193-4978-9e90-2d6236316e39)

-A fullstack AWS serverless fullstack app utilising API Gateway, Lambda, DynamoDB and Next.js (React)
+A fullstack AWS serverless fullstack app utilising API Gateway, Lambda, DynamoDB, Next.js (React), shadcn and tailwind.

 ## How to run the app
 1. Clone this repository into your preferred folder